- Sharing a Single RAM Between CPU and GPU

 This is the 25 MHz pixel clock with a period of 40 ns.

-This is the VGA pixel clock.
+This is the GPU clock.
+We use 25MHz as an example here because it’s common to drive VGA with it.
 The GPU issues one read address per pixel clock, and the CPU is given access to the shared RAM in the complementary half-period. clk25 is not just any 25 MHz clock.
 It’s phase relative to clk50 is the entire basis of the design’s correctness.

-The defining constraint is: Every rising edge of clk25 is aligned to a falling edge of clk50.
+The defining constraint is: every rising edge of clk25 is aligned to a falling edge of clk50.

 Because clk25 is exactly half the frequency of clk50, this alignment automatically guarantees that every falling edge of clk25 is also aligned to a falling edge of clk50.
 In other words, both transitions of clk25 land on clk50 negedges, and the clk50 posedges always fall in the interior of a clk25 half-period, never at the boundary.
 Look at this waveform again to internalise that.